Unsupervised Learning for Joint Beamforming Design in RIS-aided ISAC Systems: Proposed Unsupervised Learning Approach

+Ahead of IBF-Net processing, a normalization operation is performed on the input sample.
+The standard Conv Block then processes the normalized samples to produce a feature map of size $32\!\!\times\!\!
+N\!\!\times\!\!
+N$.
+This feature map passes through $L\!\!+\!\!1$ DW-PW Blocks, where the map size remains unchanged in the first DW-PW Block while in each subsequent $L$ DW-PW Conv Block, the size is halved and the depth is doubled.
+Thus, the output feature map has a dimension of $(64\!\times \!2^L) \!\times 2\! \times\!
+2$.
+Finally, the Avg Pool of size 2 and the FC are used to predict $\widetilde{\boldsymbol{\theta}}$.

 However, the network output $\widetilde{\boldsymbol{\theta}}$ does not inherently satisfy the constraint (\ref{formulation}{d}).
 Therefore, post-processing is necessary to ensure adherence to the unit-modulus constraint.
-Specifically, we apply the Euler formula \cite{My} to $\widetilde{\boldsymbol{\theta}}$, resulting in the expression of

-Consequently, following this post-processing step, the final output $\overline{\boldsymbol{\theta}}$ represents the designed RIS phases, satisfying the constraint (\ref{formulation}{d}).
+Specifically, we apply the Euler formula \cite{My} to $\widetilde{\boldsymbol{\theta}}$, resulting in the expression of Consequently, following this post-processing step, the final output $\overline{\boldsymbol{\theta}}$ represents the designed RIS phases, which can satisfy the constraint (\ref{formulation}{d}).